penelope0318/Amtrak_Train_Delay/_posts/2021-12-21-Introduction.md

 ## Delay Dataset
-There is a original-destination train delay data for NJ transit and Amtrak trians on <a href="https://www.kaggle.com/pranavbadami/nj-transit-amtrak-nec-performance?select=2018_11.csv">Kaggle</a>,
+There is an original-destination train delay and cancelation data for NJ transit and Amtrak on <a href="https://www.kaggle.com/pranavbadami/nj-transit-amtrak-nec-performance?select=2018_11.csv">Kaggle</a>.
+This project intends to use 2018 November and December data to analysis the pattern of delay and then build a machine leaning model to predict future delay.

 - why we want analysis and predict